 This course is designed for students who are interested in learning skills necessary for living away from home.
-This course will include basics including analyzing values and goals, career readiness, managing a bank account, independent living simulation, credit and loans, insurance, etc.
+This course will include "basics" including, applying for a job, finding and furnishing a place to live, clothing care and repair, car care and insurance, meal planning and food preparation and banking.